vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

 3. Run your script on the `MysteryGenome1.fna`.
 The result should be a table of representative genome-IDs followed by how many hammers from that representative hit the "Mystery Genome".
 Take the genome-ID with the top number of hits as the most probable representative for the "Mystery Genome".

 Congratulations!
-You have constructed the genetic barcodes for the PheS SOUR for the set of `rep10` representative genomes, and then used them to identify the `rep10` genome `511145.12` as the most likely representative for your "Mystery Genome"!
+You have constructed a set of hammers for the PheS SOURs in the `myrep10` set of representative genomes, and then used them to identify the `myrep10` genome `511145.12` as the most likely representative for your "Mystery Genome"!

 ## Caveats